OpenDataScotland/jkan/_datasets/glasgow+city+council-school+census+primary+2020.md

 - Education
 date_created: ''
 date_updated: '2021-12-07'
-license: No licence
-maintainer: Glasgow City Council
-notes: "<p>The \u201CPupils in Scotland Census\u201D is undertaken annually and collates\
+license: "The \u201CPupils in Scotland Census\u201D is undertaken annually and collates\
   \ a wide variety of information on pupils in all publicly funded schools in Scotland.\
   \ These files provide information at the level of individual schools separated into\
   \ primary, secondary and additional support for learning (ASL) provision.Each file\